DSkilton/PictoGlyph/README.md

 └── README.md<br>

 ## Future Developments
-After the MVP is working end-to-end:<br>
+- After the MVP is working end-to-end:
-Add attention/transformer-based models to capture symbol sequences and text sentiment<br>
+- Add attention/transformer-based models to capture symbol sequences and text sentiment
-Introduce Kafka for asynchronous ingestion and prediction<br>
+- Introduce Kafka for asynchronous ingestion and prediction
-Containerise services with Docker and optionally Kubernetes<br>
+- Containerise services with Docker and optionally Kubernetes
-Add CI/CD with Jenkins and quality checks with SonarQube<br>
+- Add CI/CD with Jenkins and quality checks with SonarQube
-Integrate richer datasets (cuneiform, hieroglyphs, oracle bone scripts, etc.)
+- Integrate richer datasets (cuneiform, hieroglyphs, oracle bone scripts, etc.)